 UMPD’s K-9 unit began in 2002 with the addition of two rookie officers: Brutus, a Belgian Malinois, and Jessy, a German Shepherd.
 Their handlers were Officer Mark West and Officer Brian Daniels.
 Together they provided a higher level of safety for the University of Michigan community by assisting in locating suspected criminals, stolen cars, suspected explosives and much more.

 After the dogs’ well-deserved retirement in 2008, two new dogs—Taser and Sampson, both Belgian Malinois—started their tour of duty with the UMPD.
 The second generation of police dogs was handled by Officers Brian Daniels, Mike Mathews, Joseph Dunny and Mark West.
 Both dogs retired in 2014 after six years of faithful and devoted service.

-The third and current generation of K-9s is comprised of two more Beglian Malinois: Tank and Nike, who are handled by Officers Joseph Dunny and Susan Upton.
-Together they continue the proud history of serving our community.
+The third generation of K-9s retired in 2020 and consisted of two more Beglian Malinois: Tank and Nike, who were handled by Officers Joseph Dunny and Susan Upton.
+Together they continued the proud history of serving our community.

 Who we are